Rueben George

-Rueben George is a Coast Salish writer and activist from Canada.
+Rueben George is a Canadian writer and activist.
 He is most noted for It Stops Here: Standing Up for Our Lands, Our Waters, and Our People, a book co-written with Michael Simpson which was a shortlisted finalist for the City of Vancouver Book Award in 2024.

 A member of the Tsleil-Waututh First Nation, he is the grandson of Chief Dan George.
 He has worked with the Tsleil-Waututh Nation Sacred Trust, an environmental and cultural organization that advocates for the protection of Tsleil-Waututh culture and traditions.

-In 2024 he performed a spoken word monologue about Indigenous rights on "FREE", a song from the Snotty Nose Rez Kids album Red Future.
+In 2024, he performed a spoken word monologue about Indigenous rights on "FREE", a song from the Snotty Nose Rez Kids album Red Future.
 The song was longlisted for the Polaris SOCAN Song Prize at the 2025 Polaris Music Prize, and George served as a presenter at the Juno Awards of 2025 to introduce the live performance by Snotty Nose Rez Kids and Tia Wood.

+In 2026, George endorsed Avi Lewis in that year's federal NDP leadership race.